 Stories, photographs and thoughts from a travelling couple taking walks and mapping their routes, while backpacking around India, and parts of the world.

 Day 2 of our road trip to Leh, and we wake to the sun-kissed clouds at Sarchu.
-The first rays of sunlight make their presence felt over the huge mountains, who stood guard over us during the cold night.

 On most evenings, when we head out exploring our surroundings, we bump into friendly stray dogs.
 Me being the dog whisperer that I am, I tell the dogs to go to Priya - where they get a few minutes of love and affection.
 Here is one nice fellow who followed us around the river at Amona.